andyljones/megastep/docs/tutorials/simple-env.rst

 :func:`megastep.geometry.masks` uses by default.

-It's mentioned in the :ref:`geometry <geometry>` section but worth re-mentioning here: geometries are dicts rather than classes because as you develop your own environments, scenery and geometries you'll likely find you have different ideas about what information a geometry needs to carry around.
+It's mentioned in the :ref:`geometry <geometry>` section but worth re-mentioning here: geometries are dicts rather than classes because as you develop your own environments, scene and geometries you'll likely find you have different ideas about what information a geometry needs to carry around.
 A dotdict is much easier to modify in that case than a class.